 PLS 448 Hunger and Development 5 credits The politics of famine and agricultural development in the poorest Third World countries.
 International and national actors are examined.
 Socialist and capitalist strategies of development.
 Seminar format with individual research projects: Prerequisite: PLS 260 or permission.

-PLS 456The Human Prospect5 creditsAn examination of the political implications of the dangers of nuclear war and ecological suicide.
-Emphasis on discovering political strategies for preventing a world cataclysm.5PLS 480Interdisciplinary Core Course3-5 credits
+The Human Prospect PLS 456 5 credits An examination of the political implications of the dangers of nuclear war and ecological suicide.
+Emphasis on discovering political strategies for preventing a world cataclysm.